From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals

-Further evidence for the different nature of the observed phase transitions comes from heat capacity measurements between 2 and 200 K shown in Fig.~\ref{HC}.
-The shape of the heat capacity anomalies differs strongly between the samples with $x\le0.089$ (blue, symmetrical) and $x\ge0.104$ (red, mean-field type), showing the division between valence fluctuating and antiferromagnetic samples.
+Further evidence for the different nature of the observed phase transitions comes from heat-capacity measurements between 2 and 200 K shown in Fig.~\ref{HC}.
+The shape of the heat-capacity anomalies differs strongly between the samples with $x\le0.089$ (blue, symmetrical) and $x\ge0.105$ (red, mean-field type), showing the difference between valence-fluctuating and AFM samples.
 The double-peak anomaly in the $x=0.089$ sample is probably due to a small phase separation between two areas with slightly different substitution level.
-Within the accuracy of our EDX measurements this separation could not be resolved, so it is of the order of the error bar of the EDX measurements given in Tab.~\ref{GEincorp}.
+Within the accuracy of our EDX measurements this separation could not be resolved, so it is of the order of the error bar of the EDX measurements given in Table~\ref{GEincorp}.
 A slight shoulder of similar origin is probably seen for the $x=0.058$ data.
-At 17\,K, we observe a small hump in the heat capacity data for the samples with $x\ge0.10$, which is more pronounced for the $x=0.154$ sample.
-Also here, we observe varying significance from sample to sample and think that it is due to the magnetic impurity phase, similar to what was observed in the susceptibility data.
-Having in mind the generally established phase diagram of Eu-based valence fluctuating systems under pressure \cite{Onuki17}, we carefully measured large heating pulses ($\Delta T \approx 15$\,K) covering the transition at $T_N$ or $T'_V$, following the procedure described in Ref.~\cite{Lashley03}, but none of the samples showed latent heat, i.e. indications of a first-order valence transition, which is in agreement with the overall shape of the anomalies.
+At 17\,K, we observe a small hump in the heat-capacity data for the samples with $x\ge0.10$, which is more pronounced for the $x=0.154$ sample.
+Also here, we observe varying significance from sample to sample and relate this to the magnetic impurity phase, similar to what was observed in the susceptibility data.
+Having in mind the generally established phase diagram of Eu-based valence-fluctuating systems under pressure \cite{Onuki17}, we carefully measured large heating pulses ($\Delta T \approx 15$\,K) covering the transition at $T_N$ or $T'_V$, following the procedure described in Ref.~\cite{Lashley03}, but none of the samples showed latent heat, i.e. indications of a first-order valence transition, which is in agreement with the overall shape of the anomalies.